friPyp/projectDT2026/PROJECT_STATUS.md

 Bugs found/fixed: n/a yet — no runtime testing possible for DB-touching code (see below).
 Left in a broken/incomplete state:
-- **Prisma engine binary cannot be downloaded from this dev sandbox.**
-  `prisma generate`, `prisma migrate dev`, and the seed script all require downloading a native engine from `binaries.prisma.sh`, which is not reachable from this sandbox's network (confirmed across two Prisma versions — not a version-specific bug, a network allowlist issue).
-  **This means: schema.prisma has been written and reviewed by eye against REFERENCE §6, but has NOT been run against the real Neon database yet.**
-  A real Neon project was created (frPyP) and its connection string is in `apps/backend/.env` (gitignored, not pushed) — the DB itself is empty, no migration has been applied to it yet.
+- **Migration confirmed applied against the real Neon database** (frPyP ran it via Termux + proot-distro Ubuntu, since Prisma's engine can't run directly on Termux's Android environment or in the dev sandbox used earlier in this session — both needed a real Linux environment).
+  Prisma's own output confirmed: "Your database is now in sync with your schema."
+This is a genuine, verified result — not sandbox-only.
+- **Seed script failed on that same run** — not a data/logic bug, a missing
+  config: `apps/backend/package.json` didn't have the `"prisma": { "seed":
+  ... }` block Prisma's CLI needs to know how to invoke `prisma/seed.ts`.
+  **Fixed** in this pass (added `"prisma": { "seed": "tsx prisma/seed.ts" }` to `apps/backend/package.json`).
+Not yet re-run/confirmed after the fix — that's the very next thing to do.
-- `apps/backend/src/prisma.ts` type-checked against a generic Prisma client stub, not real generated types (since `generate` never completed) — so even the TypeScript check on that one file isn't a full guarantee.
+- `apps/backend/src/prisma.ts` was earlier type-checked in the dev sandbox against a generic Prisma client stub, not real generated types.
+Now that `prisma generate` has actually run successfully against the real schema (confirmed by the migration run above), this concern is resolved — real types exist now.
-- Frontend `pnpm build` and `pnpm dev` (HTTP 200, root page served) were both verified working with Tailwind + Router + TanStack Query wired in — this part of Session 1 is genuinely done, unlike the Prisma/DB part above.
+- Frontend `pnpm build` and `pnpm dev` (HTTP 200, root page served) were both verified working with Tailwind + Router + TanStack Query wired in — this part of Session 1 is genuinely done.
 Anything the next person picking this up needs to know:
-- **First real task on any machine without the sandbox's network restriction:** `cd apps/backend`, put the real `DATABASE_URL` in `.env` (ask frPyP for the Neon string, or check your own Neon dashboard), run `pnpm install`, `npx prisma migrate dev --name init`, then `npx prisma db seed` (or `pnpm seed`).
-This should work fine outside this sandbox — the block is sandbox-specific, not a code problem.
-- Do not treat "Session 1" as done until that migration + seed has actually been run and confirmed once, and frontend deps (Tailwind/Router/RHF/Zod/ TanStack Query) are installed and the frontend still boots after.
+- Migration is done and confirmed against the real Neon database.
+The only remaining step is: `cd apps/backend`, `npx prisma db seed` (now that the config fix is in place), then confirm `GET /api/v1/health` returns `{ success: true, db: "connected" }`.
+This needs a real Linux environment (a normal machine, or Termux + proot-distro Ubuntu on Android) — plain Termux alone fails with an "unknown OS android" error from Prisma, and the dev sandbox used earlier in this session can't reach Prisma's engine download host at all.

 ---

 ## 1. Current phase

-**Session 1 in progress (not complete).** Scaffold and schema are written;
-frontend fully scaffolded with all named deps and boot-verified.
-The one remaining blocker is the database migration/seed, which cannot be run from this dev sandbox (network restriction, see Pass 1 log) and needs to be run on a normal machine.
+**Session 1 nearly done.** Scaffold, schema, and frontend are all done and verified.
+The migration has been confirmed applied against the real Neon database.
+The only remaining step is running the seed script (it failed once on a missing config, now fixed, not yet re-confirmed) and one final health-check confirmation.

 ## 1a.
 Who owns what (fill in once assigned)